syntevo/docs/src/SmartGit/Manual/GUI/AI-Commit-Annotations.md

                 \n\
                 {{ gitDiff }}
 ```

+For background annotations, `notesTitle` controls the note title shown by SmartGit and defaults to the annotation `title` if you omit it.
+The `notesGraphMessageRegex` setting controls what SmartGit renders in the **Graph** for the note.
+SmartGit uses the first capture group, so `^(.)` shows the first character of the generated note instead of the default note marker.

 > [!TIP]
 > - Add a prefix such as `ai/` to the `notesRef` setting to distinguish AI-generated notes from 'standard' [Git Notes](Notes.md) clearly.